RaphoufouLeFou/Doom-console-ESP32/README.md

 The doom port for the esp32 was originaly created by ESPRESSIF, but i have modified it.

-Due to the limited storage avalable on the console, we are limited to one world at a time saved on the console.
+Due to the limited storage avalable on the console, we are limited to one world at a time loaded on the console.

+The saveing system has been re-worked and now work prefecty.

 Doom run on one core of the ESP32, the other core is reserved to the display.